Sree-Harika/Emotions_Detection/README.md

 cd Detecting_emotions
 ```

 * Download the FER-2013 dataset from [here](https://drive.google.com/file/d/1X60B-uR3NtqPd4oosdotpbDgy8KOfUdr/view?usp=sharing) and unzip it inside the `src` folder.
-This will create the folder `data`.
+This will create the folder `data`.I have downloaded the images and stored in folder called data in src folder

 * If you want to train this model, use: